mahabub657fy3/LCFA/README.md

 Deep neural networks (DNNs) are highly susceptible to adversarial examples, raising substantial concerns in safety-critical applications.
 Conditional generative attacks have emerged as an attractive research direction due to their strong transferability and efficient single-pass inference.
 However, existing multi-target methods condition the generator on fixed text templates that are never optimized for the adversarial objective and inject perturbations directly into clean source images, introducing a semantic conflict that suppresses target-class signals.
 To address these limitations, we propose Learnable Conditioning for Frequency-Aware Attacks (LCFA), a data-efficient generative attack framework that couples CLIP-guided learnable prompt conditioning with low-frequency perturbation injection.
 LCFA optimizes continuous per-class context vectors in the CLIP embedding space.
 This allows the conditioning signal to adapt the attack objective and explore target-aligned semantic directions beyond static prompts.
 Rather than perturbing the clean image directly, LCFA embeds the perturbation in the low-pass filtered image.
 This decouples the adversarial signal from the source-class semantics by exploiting the role of low-frequency content in targeted classification decisions.
 Together, these two principles substantially enhance cross-model semantic generalization while requiring only a limited training subset.
 Comprehensive experiments on ImageNet and CIFAR-10 show that LCFA achieves state-of-the-art targeted transferability.
 Notably, LCFA achieves a 22.03% higher success rate than the best baseline when transferring from ResNet-50 to DenseNet121 on 100k ImageNet samples.

 ---
-Average targeted success rate (TSR) as a function of training dataset size (10k–100k).
-Shaded regions indicate the absolute TSR improvement of our method over CGNC.
+Average attack success rate (ASR) as a function of training dataset size (10k–100k).
+Shaded regions indicate the absolute ASR improvement of our method over CGNC.
 <img width="2664" height="1616" alt="ASR_comparison_revamped" src="https://github.com/user-attachments/assets/eacaaba4-36f8-4561-8569-f6a89dd3d047" />